Back to Bills

 • Buyers (fans)

-• You can still resell tickets, but only at or below face value (before tax).
+• You could still resell tickets, but only up to face value (before tax) including any fees you or the platform charge.

-• Primary (first) sales are not capped by this bill.
+• Primary (original) sales are unaffected by this bill.
+You can still set initial prices and fees.

 Expenses#